-Akola Project (Links to an external site.) is just one example of an organization that uses vocational training and business to lift women in Uganda out of poverty.
+Akola Project is just one example of an organization that uses vocational training and business to lift women in Uganda out of poverty.

-Brittany Merrill Underwood, founder and president of Akola Project, said in an interview (Links to an external site.):
+Brittany Merrill Underwood, founder and president of Akola Project, said in an interview:

 These women had the vision, but not the income…So we launched the Akola Project because by employing [these] women and giving them a reliable income, we could care for thousands of children.